Contact: Mary T. Phelan

 Beyond other social determinants of health, including unemployment and lack of access to transportation and technology, evidence shows that a lack of social connections also degrades cardiac health.
-While social isolation received increased attention during the pandemic, research shows that it had become a way of life in many marginalized communities, such as West Baltimore, even before the pandemic.
-Research has shown that social isolation is as dangerous as smoking and increases risk of cardiovascular challenges, including heart attacks and/or coronary artery disease, especially for middle-aged adults.
+While social isolation has received increased attention during the COVID-19 pandemic, research shows that it had become a way of life in many marginalized communities, such as West Baltimore, even before the crisis.
+Research has shown that social isolation is as dangerous as smoking and increases the risk of cardiovascular challenges, including heart attacks and/or coronary artery disease, especially for middle-aged adults.

-There is now compelling evidence suggesting that with effective, multidisciplinary team-based, culturally competent approaches, hypertension and disparities in cardiovascular outcomes can be reduced.
+There is now compelling evidence suggesting that with effective, multidisciplinary, team-based, culturally competent approaches, hypertension and disparities in cardiovascular outcomes can be reduced.
 Key interventions to be employed in the West Baltimore RICH Collaborative include:

-- addressing the social factors that impede health by linking individuals to social resources and a primary care physician
+- Addressing the social factors that impede health by linking individuals to social resources and a primary care physician

-- improving access to care through nurse-led clinics and mobile health services
+- Improving access to care through nurse-led clinics and mobile health services

 To arrange interviews with Yolanda Ogbolu and other RICH Collaborative participants, please contact Senior Media Relations Specialist Mary T. Phelan at firstname.lastname@example.org or 443-615-5810.